accosmin/nano/README.md

 #### Compilation

-Use a C++14 compiler and install Boost, Eigen3, LibArchive and DevIL.
+Use a C++14 compiler and install Eigen3, LibArchive and DevIL.

 NanoCV is tested on ArchLinux ([gcc 4.9.3+ | gcc 5.2+ | clang 3.5+], CMake 3.1+, Ninja or Make) and OSX (clang, homebrew, CMake 3.1+, Ninja or Make).
 The code is written to be cross-platform, so it may work (with minor fixes) on other platforms as well (e.g. Windows/MSVC).